 Proposals will have to address all the following technical areas:

-The Commission considers that proposals requesting a contribution from the EU of between EUR 3 and 5 million would allow the specific challenge to be addressed appropriately.
+The Commission considers that proposals requesting a contribution from the EU between EUR 3 and 5 million would allow this specific challenge to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of proposals requesting other amounts.